Cooltk63/TK/README.md

-Got it.
-Here's a revised version of the email that focuses only on your personal concern and keeps the tone professional yet firm:
+Thanks for the clarification.
+Here’s the updated version of the email including the specific detail about the rating:

 ---